Buffer Generator

 Input

-A center point placed on the map, a numeric distance value, and a unit (metres, kilometres, or miles).
-The buffer updates immediately when any parameter is changed.
+A centre point placed on the map, a numeric distance value, and a unit (metres, kilometres, or miles).
+After clicking Generate Buffer, the buffer polygon, statistics, and downloads are produced from the current distance and unit.

 Output